 - Verbally thank and follow up in writing, publicly credit.

-Update Jan-21-2011: William Pietri suggested Eric Raymond’s “How To Ask Questions The Smart Way” that has a lot of good advice for asking questions in forums and e-mail groups.
+Update Jan-21-2011: William Pietri suggested Eric Raymond’s “How To Ask Questions The Smart Way” that has a lot of good advice for how to ask an expert a question in forums and e-mail groups.